Skip to main content

 Deer Island Quarantine Station Opens on May 27, 1847, to Care for Irish Famine Refugees

-One hundred and seventy five years ago, on Thursday, May 27, 1847, a quarantine station opened on Deer Island in Boston Harbor, to care for growing numbers of Irish famine refugees who were pouring into Boston and Charlestown on ships.
-The first ship sent into quarantine on May 28 was the Brig John Clifford, from Galway, with 64 passengers listed, ranging in ages from one years old to 78 years old.
+On Thursday, May 27, 1847, Boston city officials opened a quarantine station on Deer Island in Boston Harbor to care for growing numbers of Irish famine refugees who were pouring into Boston and Charlestown on ships.
+The first ship sent into quarantine on May 28 was the Brig John Clifford, from Galway, with 64 passengers listed, ranging in ages from one year old to 78 years old.

 Two days later, on Saturday, May 29, the hospital officially opened, according to Dr. John McColgan of the City of Boston Archives.